SimonBlanke/Gradient-Free-Optimizers/README.md

 ## Gradient Free Optimizers <=> Hyperactive

-Gradient-Free-Optimizers was created as the optimization backend of the Hyperactive package.
+Gradient-Free-Optimizers was created as the optimization backend of the [Hyperactive package](https://github.com/SimonBlanke/Hyperactive).
 Therefore the algorithms are exactly the same in both packages and deliver the same results.
 However you can still use Gradient-Free-Optimizers as a standalone package.
 The separation of Gradient-Free-Optimizers from Hyperactive enables multiple advantages:
   - Even easier to use than Hyperactive
+  - Separate and more thorough testing
   - Other developers can easily use GFOs as an optimizaton backend if desired
-  - Separate and more thorough testing
   - Better isolation from the complex information flow in Hyperactive.
 GFOs only uses positions and scores in a N-dimensional search-space.
 It returns only the new position after each iteration.
   - a smaller and cleaner code base, if you want to explore my implementation of these optimization techniques.

+While Gradient-Free-Optimizers is relatively simple, Hyperactive is a more complex project with additional features.
+The differences between Gradient-Free-Optimizers and Hyperactive are listed in the following table:

 <table>
   <tr>